kimberlym4488/podcast-points-blog/README.md

 ## Project Description

 The place for Podcast enthusiasts.
 Love it?
 Hate it?
 Rate it!
-Built from scratch using css, html, js, node, express, mySQL, handlebars, bootstrap!
+Built from scratch using css, html, js, node, express, mySQL, handlebars, and bootstrap!

+Add your own podcast or review existing podcasts.
+Every rating goes toward the podcast of the month.
+Share the app with friends and have fun binging and discussing the best podcasts!

 ## Installation